 Together, the supply and the demand sides meet at the neutral environment of the digital advertising ecosystem supported and facilitated by such ad tech software as an open advertising marketplace.
 This platform creates ad tech space that is designed to enhance the communication between sides and make media-trading as beneficial as possible for both of them.
 Adtech is also responsible for many of the operations related to data collection and processing.
 All this to ensure swift and precise ad delivery to the user who receives a digital ad.

-Ad network is an entity that collects and selects ad inventory and provides advertisers with the opportunity to establish direct communication with publishers.
+An ad network is an entity that collects and selects ad inventory and provides advertisers with the opportunity to establish direct communication with publishers.
 It can also be used to strike other types of deals (for instance, auctions) depending on the sides’ choice.

-Agency Trade Desk or ad agency is a company that helps businesses to market their product or service and manage their campaigns.
+Agency Trade Desk (ATD) or ad agency is a company that helps businesses to market their product or service and manage their campaigns.
 Ad agencies gather insights, match clients with appropriate suppliers, and can even help with handling marketing budgets.
 The process is somewhat similar to outstaffing ad tech services where a dedicated professional team handles part or all of the brands’ marketing activities.

 Content Delivery Network is a platform that hosts ad creatives and helps to ensure a smooth user experience by reducing page load time.
 This solution is even more important for video advertising, as it involves delivering huge files that can slow down the whole process.